TeodorTod/SoftUni-JS-Fundamentals/README.md

 # SoftUni-JS-Path
-Exersises, homeworks and projects from all JS courses in SoftUni
+Exersises, homeworks and projects from JS Fundamentals course in SoftUni